 How cute are these Polymer Clay Monsters?
 Polymer clay is a fantastic crafting material and one that both of my boys enjoy using at 10 and 11 and as a Mum I love that I can bake the clay in my oven at home and then we have a lasting creation.
-So when we were asked by Slumberdown to create a #MiteyCreation it was what the boys wanted to use.

 To celebrate their innovative anti-allergy bedding range Fresh & Healthy Bedding, Slumberdown are asking parents to get their kids to draw, or create what they depict a dust mite to look like.
 The winning creation will be made into a real life stuffed toy for the child to keep – How cool is that?!

 You can go as crazy as you like, using play dough (just look at these cool play dough mites made with Mr Potatoehead accessories), paper plates, egg boxes, or even just a normal drawing.
 Anything goes.
 To get involved,upload a picture of your kids #MiteyCreation to the Slumberdown website.
 Also we would love to see them, so tweet a picture of it to @SlumberdownUK and @Mum_TheMadHouse with the #MiteyCreation hashtag.
 So to inspire you the boys got their craft on!

 Polymer Clay Monsters

 - FIMO – You can use a form and create kit (aff link) or FIMO Soft or FIMO Kids